symfony/symfony-docs/contributing/code/bc.rst

 ~~~~~~~~~~~~~~~~~~~~

 All interfaces shipped with Symfony can be used in type hints.
 You can also call
 any of the methods that they declare.
-We guarantee that we won't break code that
+We guarantee that we will not break code that
 sticks to these rules.

 .. caution::